 - Employee engagement – provides in-app training and ensures maximum engagement

-To maximize returns on your Enterprise software and to realize software adoption, invest in a Digital Adoption Platform like Apty.
+To maximize returns on your Enterprise software and to realize software adoption, invest in a Software Adoption Platform like Apty.
 This will lead your company to unleash the full potential of all your enterprise software.

 FAQs on Software Usage vs Software Adoption

 To drive software adoption, provide assistance to employees, analyze and find gaps, and fix those gaps with contextual guidance.

 Software usage is simply logging on to a platform and engaging with it, whereas, software adoption is leveraging and using the platform to reap its benefits.
 To measure adoption, you have to measure usage with context.